Prosecutor to Pistorius: Did Reeva scream when you shot her?

 “How can you exclude the fact she was screaming if you couldn’t hear?”
 Nel asked.

-Nels followed up with his central accusation - that the couple had an argument and Steenkamp fled to the toilet pursued by Pistorius, who shot her through the locked door.
+Nel later followed up with his central accusation - that the couple had an argument and Steenkamp fled to the toilet pursued by Pistorius, who then shot her through the closed wooden door.

-Steenkamp was hit by three of the four 9 mm hollow-point rounds Pistorius fired.
-A police ballistics expert has testified that the first round hit her hip and the final one her head, killing her almost instantly.

-Pistorius, who faces life in prison if convicted of murder, denied it, his voice wavering with emotion, before the court adjourned until Monday.
+Pistorius denied it, his voice wavering with emotion, before the court adjourned until Monday morning.

-The trial, now 21 days old, has gripped South Africa and millions of sports and athletics fans around the world who have seen Pistorius as a symbol of triumph over physical adversity.

-His disabled lower legs were amputated as a baby but, running on carbon fiber prosthetic limbs, he went on to achieve global fame as the “fastest man on no legs”, winning numerous Paralympic gold medals and reaching the semi-finals of the 400 meters in the 2012 London Olympics against able-bodied athletes.

-Additional reporting by Ed Cropley and Joe Brock; Writing by Ed Cropley; Editing by Andrew Roche
+Pistorius faces life in prison if convicted of murder.
+(Reporting by Ed Cropley and Joe Brock; Editing by Sonya Hepinstall)